-If you have questions regarding a refund in process, please contact the YCCD Fiscal Services Department at cashier@yccd.edu.
+Students with questions regarding a refund in process, should contact the YCCD Fiscal Services Department at cashier@yccd.edu.

 At the end of each fiscal year any credits on the student account will first be applied to other outstanding fees.
 Any remaining credits will be issued by refund to the student.
-It is the student's responsibility to keep their address and current telephone number updated in Yuba Community College District's system by updating their information in Webadvisor.
+It is the student's responsibility to provide and maintain current address and telephone number information through WebAdvisor or through the Admissions and Records Office.